Study Abroad for Art History

 Sample of Approved Programs

-Brandeis offers a wide range of programs for students pursuing History of Arts studies.
+Brandeis offers a wide range of programs for students pursuing Art History studies.
 Students in the past have studied at such places as:

 For more details on other programs for Fine Arts majors, visit the approved study abroad programs list.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where art history courses may be available.